 We are subject to income tax laws in the United States and numerous foreign jurisdictions.
 The new administration resulting from the 2020 U.S. presidential and congressional elections could lead to changes in the U.S. tax system, including significant increases in the U.S. corporate income tax rate and the minimum tax rate on certain earnings of foreign subsidiaries.
 If ultimately enacted into law, such changes could have a material adverse impact on our effective tax rate thereby reducing our net earnings.
 Further changes in the tax laws of foreign jurisdictions could arise as a result of the base erosion and profit shifting project undertaken by the Organisation for Economic Co-operation and Development, which recommended changes to numerous long-standing tax principles.
-If implemented, such changes, as well as changes in taxing jurisdictions' administrative interpretations, decisions, policies, or positions, could also have a material adverse impact on our effective tax rate thereby reducing our net earnings.
+If implemented, such changes, as well as changes in taxing jurisdictions' administrative interpretations, decisions, policies, or positions, could also have a material adverse impact on our effective tax rate thereby reducing our net earnings to no ur effective tax rate thereby reducing our net earnings.
 In future periods, our ability to recover deferred tax assets could be subject to additional uncertainty as a result of such developments.
 Furthermore, changes in the earnings mix or applicable foreign tax laws may result in significant variability in our effective tax rates.